intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 The field `params` contains your inference parameter configuration.

 * batch_size: the batch size you use for model inference, we recommend this value to be not small than 4 and not larger than 512.
 In general, using larger batch size means higher throughput, but also increase the latency between batches accordingly.
-* top_n: the top-N result you want for output, **note:** if the top-N number is larger than model output size of the the final layer, it would just return all the outputs.
+* top_n: the top N classes in the prediction result. **note:** if the top-N number is larger than model output size of the the final layer, it would just return all the outputs.

 The field `spark` contains your spark configuration.